danfuzz/samizdat/doc/samizdat-0-lib/Collection.md

 a first argument of the empty value of the desired type, e.g.
 `""` to ensure string concatenation.

+#### `del(collection, key) <> collection`

+Returns a collection just like the given `collection`, except that the mapping for the given `key` is removed.
+If the `collection` does not have a particular given key, then this returns `collection`.

+**Note:** On sequence-like collections, this shifts elements after the deleted element down in index, such that there is no gap in the resulting collection.

 #### `get(collection, key) <> . | void`

 Returns the element of the collection that corresponds to the given